HamsterHugo/get_clean_data/README.md

-# get_clean_data
+# The final Assignment of Getting and Cleaning Data

-The final project of the "Getting and Cleaning Data" course.
+This is my solution to the final Assignment of the course "Getting and Cleaning data" in the Data Science specialization.